lmammino/loige.co/astro/src/content/posts/2019-01-21_javascript-iterator-patterns/index.md

   - javascript
   - node-js
   - design-patterns
+description: This article explores different ways to create iterators and iterable values in Javascript for dynamic sequence generation, specifically using functions, iterators, iterables and generators.
+It provides code examples for implementing the Fibonacci sequence with each approach.
 ---

 In this article we will explore different ways to create iterators and iterable